anthemion-org/ogle-web/README.md

 The function `uAcct`, the array index `ajAcct`, and the returned object `oAcct` all reference the same business concern, yet the names do not conflict.
 In fact, their commonality is _emphasized_, rather than hidden, making it easier to spot conceptual mismatches.

-Within the root, the noun or verb that defines the concept most basically is listed _first_, making it much easier to see what a given name represents.
-Modifiers follow in decreasing order of importance.
+Continuing that theme: within the root, the noun or verb that defines the concept most basically is listed _first_, making it easier to see what a given identifier represents.
+Modifiers follow in _decreasing order of importance_.
+This ensures that the most important words remain visible.
+In this example, the fact that we accidentally copied a credit card number (rather than the hash of that number) should draw immediate attention:

+	const oHashNumCardDef = aNumCardUser;

+When we names things the way most developers do, the problem is hidden:

+	const oDefCardNumHash = aUserCardNum;

 Functions are often named with a verb.
 If that verb acts on a direct object, the verb and its modifiers are listed _first_, these are followed by an underscore, then the verb’s _object_ is given, along with its modifiers.
 This clarifies which modifiers apply to the verb, and which to the object.
 As an example, a function that performs a ‘full update’ on the ‘read cache’ might be named: